 Here are some of the notable incidents in 2021:

-• JBS Foods, which owns plants that process one-fifth of the US meat supply, paid ransom of $11 million in Bitcoin after it suffered a ransomware attack attributed to another Russian group.
+- JBS Foods, which owns plants that process one-fifth of the US meat supply, paid a ransom of $11 million in Bitcoin after it suffered a ransomware attack attributed to another Russian group.

 While ransomware is nothing new, the ransoms have increased significantly, up 43% from the last quarter of 2020, according to cyber security firm Coveware.
 And now it’s starting to impact average citizens.
 In a Dec.
 3 Digital Insurance Q&A with Thomas Kang, North American head of cyber technology and media for Allianz Global Corporate & Specialty, he stressed “the work from home environment has made an impact … more than 25% of claims are related to remote access being compromised.”